 5 Steps Toward a Strong Employer Brand

-- Create marketing targets for your ideal employees.
+2) Create marketing targets for your ideal employees.
 Since a large part of your recruitment activity is actually marketing, you have to build “buyer personas” for employees too.
-The same process that is used for targeting customers works for employees.
+But don't stop there, learn about buyer's journeys for candidates.
+The same process that is used for reaching customers works for employees.